Handy Features

 Material for MkDocs is packed with many great features that make technical writing a joyful activity.

 Please consult the Tips and Conventions page for authoring guidance and tips.
+There is another document containing wishlist items that we might want to enable/configure.

 - admonitions -- a lot!!